pema99/pema99.github.io/_posts/2022-07-28-interestinglangs.md

 {(+/⍵*2)*÷2}
 ```

-Wow..
+Wow...
 That is pretty short.
 12 characters vs Futhark's 123, to be exact.
 Despite the length, quite a bit is going on here.
 Let's deconstruct it.

 In APL, every function takes either 1 or 2 arguments.
 We call these functions monadic and dyadic respectively (not to be confused with monads from languages like Haskell, which are something else).
 Because of this, there is no need to name function arguments - they are already named for you. `⍺` is the left function argument, and `⍵` is the right.
 To define an anonymous, we use `{` squiggly brackets `}` around the function body.
 Looking at the snippet above, you should now see that we are defining a single argument function, which takes an argument from the right - an array, to be exact.

 The first operation we perform on the input array is `⍵*2`. `*` is the power operator, so this code will evaluate to a new array with all elements in `⍵` squared.
-Next, we use the squared array as the right hand argument to the reduction operator, `/`.
+Next, we use the squared array as the right-hand argument to the reduction operator, `/`.
 This operator takes as the left argument a binary operator, and as the right argument an array, and calculates the result of placing the binary operator between each pair of elements in the array.
 Concretely, `+/my_array` calculates the sum of elements in an array by interspersing the addition operator `+`.
 So, `(+/⍵*2)` calculates the sum of squares in `⍵`.
 Lastly, we again use the power operator to calculate the square root of this sum, by using `÷2` as the exponent, which is the reciprocal of 2, ie. 0.5.

 Phew, that was a mouthful.
 Let's try it out in an [APL REPL](https://tryapl.org/):
 ```apl